jeffreyc86/youtravel/README.md

 ### Cities

-When a user clicks on the "Cities" tab, they will be brought to the main cities page.
+When a user clicks on the `Cities` tab, they will be brought to the main cities page.
 When hovering over an image of a city, the static image will animate.

 <img src="./assets/cities.gif" alt="cities" width="800"/>